A. About Solar Energy

 Additionally, here are some security tips for storing your SolarCoins;

 Yes, and you can claim them at Solcrypto and we will handle everything between you and the SolarCoin foundation.
-Your house will need to have solar panels installed and generating after 2010.
+Your house will need to have solar panels installed and generating after January 1st,2010.
 Solcrypto is acting as an affiliate claims portal to process claims to the SolarCoin foundation for Japan and the Asia Pacific Region.
 We also offer support back to the owners of the homes, commercial rooftops and solar plants.

 Solcrypto also has a tab once you have logged in to process your claims.